himanshusahni/himanshusahni.github.io/_posts/2017-12-26-reusability-in-ai.markdown

 Each skill has its own network that generates embeddings given a state.
 The policy layer takes any embedding and converts it to a distribution over actions which is executed in the environment.
-Each skills is running in its own separate environment, with its own reward function (+1 for successfully completing the skill, -1 for failing, with a small step cost).
+Each skill is running in its own separate environment, with its own reward function (+1 for successfully completing the skill, -1 for failing, with a small step cost).
 Since the policy layer is shared, policy gradients from all skills are applied to it.
 But the embedding networks are trained using only gradients from the appropriate skill.